We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These typically include one or more of the following:

 - Antioxidants.
 Vitamins A and C are commonly used in anti-aging products to brighten the skin and improve your overall tone.
 When used over time, antioxidants may also help lighten areas of hyperpigmentation.

 - Plant-based acids.
-Contrary to popular belief, acids aren’t always chemically based.
+Contrary to popular belief, acidic compounds are not always manufactured.
 Many acids in skincare products are actually derived from plants.
 For hyperpigmentation, you might try kojic or ellagic acids.
 These work by slowing down your skin’s melanin production.